controversies-of-science/science-collective/README.md

 >
 > We'll start this new policy a week from today - March 6, 2007.
 We'll close up every ATM thread older than 30-days, no exceptions.
 They'll all still be accessible by the search engine, and if you want to put in a hard link.

 This policy may at first glance seem harmless, but it's quite the opposite: Challenges to textbook theory can only gain validity over time through a process of tracking.
-There little reason to believe that taking a snapshot of the vindications for some controversial claim at some arbitrary point in time will, in terms of process, reveal the best challenges to existing theory.
+There is little reason to believe that taking a snapshot of the vindications for some controversial claim at some arbitrary point in time will, in terms of process, reveal the best challenges to existing theory.
+It really seems that the point of CosmoQuest is to defend textbook theory.
+A site where the point is to identify the best challengers would not be designed this way.

 [Advice for Against-the-Mainstream Idea Advocates](https://forum.cosmoquest.org/showthread.php?107271-Advice-for-ATM-Idea-Advocates-Read-before-posting-in-ATM) ...